 Many principals provide copies of their AHCD to hospitals or primary physicians providing them with health care.
 Hospital staff members routinely ask patients if they have AHCDs or a Living Will upon admission and offer to provide forms if patients desire them.

 While AHCDs contain very private decisions, it can be a good idea for the principal to let his or her agents know that they have been appointed, where they can obtain the original document, and the nature and reasoning of the principal’s wishes.
 Legal paperwork is important, but it is impossible to plan every specific scenario.
 Communication can put agents in a better position to act on the principal’s behalf in unanticipated situations.

-A surrogate, much like an agent, has the power to make decisions on behalf of an incapacitated person11 without court approval.
-The primary health-care provider may require the surrogate to provide an affidavit swearing to his or her authority.
-A patient can revoke a surrogate’s authority through a signed writing or by informing the primary health-care provider.
+A surrogate, much like an agent, has the power to make decisions on behalf of an incapacitated person without court approval.
+The primary healthcare provider may require the surrogate to provide an affidavit swearing to his or her authority.
+A patient can revoke a surrogate’s authority through a signed writing or by informing the primary healthcare provider.

 The statute requires a surrogate to make health-care decisions based on the patient’s individual instructions and any other wishes known by the surrogate.
 If no specific wish is known, the surrogate must act in the patient’s best interests based on the patient’s personal, philosophical, religious, and ethical values known to the surrogate, as well as reliable oral and written statements to the patient’s family members, friends, health-care providers, or religious leaders.

 The surrogacy statute appears to be an attempt to create legally enforceable healthcare agency relationships based on how many people actually select their agents.
 For example, it may be more common for a patient to simply say, “Doc, if anything happens to me, talk to my daughter, Mary.
 I trust her,” rather than sign a formal AHCD.